Antonio Freeman: Professional career

 Freeman occasionally participates as an analyst on ESPN First Take and NFL Live, mostly during NFL season.
 He has also appeared on ESPN College Gameday in support of his alma mater Virginia Tech.
 Freeman now appears on Redskins Kickoff and Redskins Postgame Live as a commentator on Comcast SportsNet Washington.
 Freeman was inducted into the Virginia Sports Hall of Fame in 2012.

 Antonio Freeman has hosted his own radio show 'The End Zone with Antonio Freeman' since 2010, the show currently airs on WTSO in Madison and WOKY in Milwaukee, Wisconsin.

+Antonio is the father of Alex Freeman, a soccer player who currently plays for Orlando City SC in Major League Soccer, and received his first call-up to the United States men's national soccer team on May 22, 2025.